TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 13/Luke 13.19.md

 ---

-It is like unto a grain of mustard seed, which a man took, and cast into his own garden; and it grew, and became a tree; and the birds of the heaven lodged in the branches thereof.
+It is like a grain of mustard seed, which a man took, and put in his own garden.
+It grew, and became a large tree, and the birds of the sky lodged in its branches."